Antanas Merkys: Soviet ultimatum and occupation

 When, on 14 June 1940, the Soviet Union presented an ultimatum to Lithuania, Smetona proposed armed resistance.
-Merkys suggested accepting the ultimatum and offered to resign as Prime Minister, but he temporarily remained in office.
+Merkys suggested accepting the ultimatum and offered to resign as prime minister, but he temporarily remained in office.
 Merkys agreed to Soviet demands that Smetona be arrested, but was unsuccessful in doing so.
 Rather than accept the demands, Smetona fled to Germany and then to Switzerland.
 Before leaving the country, he symbolically turned over his presidential duties to Merkys.
 Under the Constitution of 1938, the prime minister served as acting president whenever the president was unable to carry out his duties.

 The day after Smetona's departure, Merkys announced on national radio that he had removed Smetona and was now president in his own right.
 The following morning, the cabinet resolved that Smetona had effectively resigned by leaving the country, and confirmed Merkys as president.
-On 17 June 1940 Merkys acceded to more Soviet demands—a) dispatch police to arrest Skučas and Povilaitis near the Lithuanian border and b) appointing Justas Paleckis as the new Prime Minister.
+On 17 June 1940, Merkys acceded to more Soviet demands—a) dispatch police to arrest Skučas and Povilaitis near the Lithuanian border and b) appointing left-wing journalist Justas Paleckis as the new prime minister.
 Merkys resigned later that day, making Paleckis acting president as well.
-The Soviets then used Paleckis as a puppet to provide the ostensibly legal sanction for its annexation of Lithuania a month later.
+The Soviets then used the more pliant Paleckis as a puppet to provide the ostensibly legal sanction for its annexation of Lithuania a month later.

-Since Lithuania regained independence from the Soviet Union, it has maintained that Merkys' takeover of the presidency was illegal and unconstitutional, since Smetona never formally resigned.
+Since regaining independence from the Soviet Union, Lithuania has maintained that Merkys' takeover of the presidency was illegal and unconstitutional, since Smetona never formally resigned.
 For that reason, Merkys is not recognized as a legitimate president in Lithuanian government records.
 When Lithuania declared independence from the Soviet Union in 1990, it took the line that since Merkys' seizure of the presidency was illegal, all actions leading up to Lithuania's annexation by the Soviet Union later that year were ipso facto void.
 Therefore, Lithuania contended that it did not need to follow the secession process outlined in the Soviet Constitution, since it was reasserting an independence that still existed under international law.

-A month later Merkys attempted to escape to Sweden, but was arrested in Riga.
+A month later, Merkys attempted to escape to Sweden, but was arrested in Riga.
 He and his family were deported to Saratov in Russia.
-In 1941 Merkys was imprisoned.
+In 1941, Merkys was imprisoned.
 In 1954, during the period of de-Stalinization, Merkys was released from prison, but not allowed to return to Lithuania.
 He lived in Vladimir until his death the following year, on 5 March 1955.
 Subsequently, his grave could not be located, but a symbolic cenotaph dedicated to Merkys' memory is in the Petrašiūnai Cemetery in Kaunas.